mohandasss/shopkaro/README.md

-Here’s the updated README file for your **ShopKaro** project with the provided details:

----

 # **ShopKaro**

 Your ultimate e-commerce platform for browsing and showcasing products.
 Built with a modern tech stack, ShopKaro ensures seamless and efficient user experiences.